emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/byte-mem.md

 read-only, which usually contains the firmware, and some are rewritable.
 Physically, these memories are wired to specific addresses, so the programmer can access them.

-The standard operating memory plugin emulates this behavior.
+The byte-mem plugin emulates this behavior.
 It allows us to define ROM areas that represent read-only memory.
 There can be set up multiple ROM areas, and they can overlap.
 Effectively it means that memory cells in the ROM area cannot be changed from software running on the emulator.
 All writes to the memory will be ignored.